 - Travel expenses for those living less than 75 miles away from ODAR

 Call our Reno SSD Attorneys

 Any claimant that has received a notice of video teleconferencing has options to select from.
-Speaking with an SSD attorney from Disability Action Advocates can help explore which is the best decision.
-Our lawyers are familiar with Social Security laws and procedures and can help anyone seeking SSD understand their options.
+Speaking with an SSD representative from Disability Action Advocates can help explore which is the best decision.
+Our representatives are familiar with Social Security laws and procedures and can help anyone seeking SSD understand their options.

 Contact our office at (888) 401-3920 or fill out a case evaluation for a free consultation!